kenegozi/kenegozi.github.io/_posts/2007-11-19-on-linq-for-sql-and-poco.markdown

-First problem encountered: in order to make a column lazy, I need to change the underlying type to Link<MyOriginalType>, and then I can tell the context (using a LoadingOptions) about whether to load the lazy properties.
+First problem encountered: in order to make a column lazy, I need to change the underlying type to Link&lt;MyOriginalType&gt;, and then I can tell the context (using a LoadingOptions) about whether to load the lazy properties.